ESIPFed/science-on-schema.org/decisions/4-dataset-metadata-distributions.md

 ## Consequences ##

 1. `schema:subjectOf` and `schema:about` are very broad and may be alongside other resources that aren't necessarily metadata-dataset relationships.
-We may need a SHACL shape to help define what conformance to the pattern looks like.
+We need a SHACL shape to help define what conformance to the pattern looks like.
+Best practices in implementing this guidance is also needed.